Pimrocket/Pimrocket/README.md

 ### I recently graduated from Le Wagon's full-time Web Developement Bootcamp
 ### Currently looking for a position as a junior web developer💻

-- 🔭 I’m currently working on Templates Extension
+- 🔭 Current project: Templates Extension
 - 🌱 Currently reading **Clean Code** <sub>A Handbook of Agile Software Craftsmanship</sub>
+- 📫 How to reach me: simen.w.@hotmail.com | Simen Woldmo | LinkedIn
+-
 Feel free to reach out to me if you want to connect!